vividfax/p5.sketchbook/README.md

 Create and manage multiple [p5.js](https://p5js.org/) sketches in one canvas.
 Useful for sketch compliations and things like [Genuary](https://genuary.art/).

+Each page in the sketchbook has its own variables and it's easy to flip between the pages.

 ## How to use

 ### Include in the .html